Kappa Pi

-The fraternity has local and international levels of governance.
-The most fundamental local unit is the collegiate chapter chartered at a college or university.
-An Executive Council, elected by an International Assembly at each International Conference, governs the international organization.

-Kappa Pi has six identifying symbols, including a membership pin; the colors purple and gold; a coat of arms; an honor cord; and an official flower, the Purple Iris.

 History

-Founding and Alpha chapter

-Kappa Pi was founded in 1911 as an art club by students of the University of Kentucky in Lexington, Kentucky with the purpose of uniting artists who care about art and its role in life.
-This fraternity bonds conscientious artists together to form a unit which is influential in the art department as well as the community.
-Its founding members were W.C.
-Halbert, O. P. Gerhard, H. C. Williams, William Baughn, and F. C. Mueller.
-By 1914 the art club had grown into a fully functioning fraternity with a roll of six active members, ten pledges, one faculty member and one member urbe (now Associate).
-In 1915, according to The Kentuckian Yearbook, the fraternity adopted as its publication The Quill and Inkhorn, as its flower the Pansy, and as its colors lavender and old gold.
-In the following year the roster of the Alpha chapter grew to 13 active members and the first honorary members, Dr. Alexander St Clair Mackenzie and H.C.
-Norwood.
+Kappa Pi was founded in 1911 as an art club by students of the University of Kentucky to unite artists who care about art and its role in life.
+This fraternity bonds artists together to form a unit that is influential in the art department as well as the community.
+Its founding members were W. C. Halbert, O. P. Gerhard, H. C. Williams, William Baughn, and F. C. Mueller.

+By 1914, the art club or Alpha chapter had grown into a fully functioning fraternity with six active members, ten pledges, one faculty member, and one member urbe (now called an associate).
+Kappa Pi began its national expansion in 1914 with the establishment of the Beta chapter at Centre College in Danville, Kentucky, Gamma chapter at Columbia University in New York City, New York, Delta chapter at Vanderbilt University in Nashville, Tennessee, Epsilon chapter at Purdue University in West Lafayette, Indiana, and Phi chapter at Ohio State University in Columbus, Ohio.

+In 1915, according to The Kentuckian Yearbook, the fraternity had a publication called The Quill and Inkhorn and had adopted the pansy as its flower and as its colors lavender and old gold.
+In the following year, the Alpha chapter grew to thirteen active members and the first honorary members, Dr. Alexander St. Clair Mackenzie and H. C. Norwood.
 Included in the chapter roll was the first appearance of the National Chapter Roll, listing four active chapters and two inactive chapters.
+Both the Delta and Epsilon chapters had gone inactive.